 We are very lucky to have been granted permission to run an event in the Royal Holyrood Park in Edinburgh’s city centre.
 Please limit noise levels between the hours of 11pm and 7am to abide by the law and respect local residents.

 Breaking Strain Events operate a “take only photographs, leave only footprints” policy.
 Please use the bins provided and do not leave any traces of litter behind.

 Runners are not permitted to run with dogs, please leave your furry friends at home.

 While pacers aren’t allowed you can have a support crew based at the event parking.

 We understanding that you may need some tunes for motivation, and you are welcome to use headphones.
 However, please be aware of other runners and marshals who may be trying to pass you by or communicate with you.
 Our advice, one earphone is better than none!

 Our team of staff and volunteers are here for your safety and enjoyment, please obey their instructions.
 Under any circumstance, the decision of the Race Director regarding the race, results or the safety of any runner is final.

 Volunteer For Us

-Volunteer on Saturday or Sunday and we’ll give you free entry to another Breaking Strain Events’ race.
+Volunteer at one of our events and we’ll give you a free entry to another Breaking Strain Events’ race.
 As a thank you, we’ll also give you a crew garment, a goody bag, tea or coffees and a meal.
 Limited places available.